Foreign Buyers of Properties in South Florida

 in South Florida as a non-U.S. Citizen/Foreign National

 - Question: Which languages do you speak?
-Answer: I speak English, however, I work with other Real Estate professionals who are available to assist you, who speak Greek, Spanish, French, Italian, Portuguese, Russian, and other languages.
+Answer: I speak English, however, if you require assistance in a different Language, I work with other Real Estate professionals and Translators who are available to assist you, who speak Greek, Spanish, French, Italian, Portuguese, Russian, and other languages.

 - Question: Are Mortgages/Financing available for Foreign Buyers?
 Answer: Many Foreign Buyers of South Florida properties pay Cash for their purchases instead of obtaining Financing, but yes, Mortgages are available for Foreign Buyers (known as Foreign National Loans) and I can refer you to Banks and Loan Officers who can assist you with the Application and approval process.

 - Question: What are the documents that are required for a Mortgage Application for a Foreign National Loan?
 Answer: Documents that you may be required to provide can include, but aren’t limited to the following: Copy of your Passport/Visa, a Letter from your Employer that verifies your Salary for the last couple of Years and Year-to-date for the current Year, a Letter written by an Accountant/CPA that verifies your Income (if you’re self employed), Bank Reference Letter from your Country, Bank Statements from a U.S. Financial Institution showing funds available for Closing Costs, down payment, etc., Utility Bill that verifies your current Residency, etc. Note: Your Loan Officer will specify exactly which documents are required and all of the requirements that must be met for Financing.

 - Question: How much down payment is required for a Mortgage?
 Answer: Typically, you can expect to pay a minimum of 35% down, however, this amount can vary and your Loan Officer will provide you with details that are specific to you.